VihangaParanahewa/JAVA_Sample_API_Project/README.md

-# Java Sample API Project
+# Java Sample REST API Project

 This is a sample Spring Boot application designed to demonstrate basic CRUD operations for managing users.
 The project uses Spring Data JPA to interact with a MySQL database and exposes a RESTful API for managing users.
 The application is configured with Spring Boot 3.0 and uses the latest features of Java and Spring technologies.